sutekh849/qmqtt/README.md

     CONFIG+=QMQTT_NO_SSL

-To add websocket support, compile the library with Qt >= 5.7, and specify 'CONFIG += QMQTT_WEBSOCKETS'.
+To add websocket support, specify 'CONFIG += QMQTT_WEBSOCKETS'.
 This also works when compiling qmqtt for WebAssembly.

 Usage